Italy quake kills at least six, damages historic buildings

 A series of strong aftershocks hit the area, two having a magnitude of 5.1.
 Mayors ordered residents to stay outdoors pending checks by structural engineers and began preparations to house those who could not return to their homes.

-The quake was centred 22 miles (35 km) north-northwest of Bologna at a relatively shallow depth of 6.3 miles (10 km), the U.S. Geological Survey said.
+The quake was centered 22 miles north-northwest of Bologna at a relatively shallow depth of 6.3 miles, the U.S. Geological Survey said.

 The last major earthquake to hit Italy was the 6.3 magnitude shock which killed nearly 300 people in L'Aquila in April 2009.